How much can it cost you to hire the wrong ESL teacher?

 Remember that the power dynamic flows both ways.
 You need the applicant as much as the applicant needs you.
 Be sure to establish a balance of power that puts both parties on an equal footing.

 Finally, remember that recruiting is a year-round process.
-On average, it takes 52 days to fill a job opening, so be prepared to invest your time and resources accordingly.
+On average, it takes 52 days of recruitment to fill a job opening, so be prepared to invest your time and resources accordingly.
 It's better to draw from a robust talent pool nurtured over time than to attempt to build one from scratch after an employee puts in their notice.
 Stay active in social media platforms where qualified candidates are likely to engage with you, and don't forget to invest in the rising talent inside your organization.
 They may be some of the best candidates for future leadership roles.

 Once you've remedied your recruitment process and addressed any internal problems, it's time to look outward.
 Next, we'll discover strategies you can use to attract the best ESL teachers to your school.